-Three years ago, we realised we weren't little or about fairies and changed our name.
+Four years ago, we realised we were growing up and weren't little or about fairies and changed our name.

 STEAM Co. was born.

-After a wonderful response from across the board and events in Liverpool, Sunderland, Ironbridge, Norwich, etc, a non-profit community enterprise STEAM Co CIC was founded and we are now going to run an event to showcase collective achievements of like minds across the country.
+After a wonderful response from across the board and events in Liverpool, Sunderland, Ironbridge, Norwich, etc, a non-profit community enterprise STEAM Co CIC was founded to Put Creativity First in our Schools, Work and Lives:

-This event will inspire by celebrating the power of creativity, tech and people to engage children, innovate business and connect communities.
+This event will advocate and inspire by celebrating the power of creativity, tech and people to engage children, innovate business and connect communities.

 It's always about one thing...
 Connection